-“I know what a printer is, thanks,” I said.
+“I know what a printer is, thanks,” Ivan said.
 “The question is, don’t you have a hardware retirement policy in place?
 Why is this device still around?”

 “Wow, this must be a new program,” said Cyn.

-“Oh, hello, Ivan Rudnikov,” said the suddenly sharper avatar.
-“I have been authorized to answer any questions you may have regarding policies and procedures.”
-There was just the slightest smirk on the avatar’s face and I shuddered.
-I had dealt with advanced AI before, but this one was spooky.
+“Hello, Ivan Rudnikov,” it said.
+“I’ve been authorized to answer any questions you may have regarding policies and procedures.”
+There was a slight smirk on its face and Ivan shuddered.
+He’d dealt with advanced AI before, but this was spooky.

 “Holy shit,” said Batou, dropping into a chair.

-I looked significantly at Cyn, but she just scratched her cheek and tried to act unfazed.
+Ivan looked significantly at Cyn, but she just scratched her cheek and looked away, trying to act unfazed.

-“My goodness, Ivan, your team really is quite good,” said the avatar, casually perching on the edge of the table, a trick I had only seen in very high end entertainment VR.
+“My goodness, Ivan, your team really is quite good,” said the avatar.
 “Friedrich is going to be very displeased by this.”

-“Oh yes,” I said.
-The code on that printer was old, and old code is easily hacked.
-I wondered how much the avatar could discern about what we’d found, and I started to become paranoid.
+“You’re right,” said Ivan.
+The code on that printer was old, and old code was easily hacked.
+He wondered how much the avatar could discern about what they’d found, and he started to feel paranoid.
 This was some serious tech at play.
-You practically needed a dedicated nuclear plant to power an AI like this.
-Did it have access to our shared workspace?
-I checked the encryption and it seemed untampered with.
-But there were lower tech ways to find out what we’d been up to.
-A simple camera and microphone could have recorded our entire conversation.
+You practically needed a dedicated nuclear power plant to create an AI like this.
+Did it have access to their shared workspace?
+He checked the encryption and it seemed untampered with.
+But there were lower tech ways to find out what they’d been up to.
+A simple camera and microphone could have recorded their entire conversation.

 “Careers are always at stake when people like us are called in, Mr. Chatbot,” said Batou.

-The avatar seemed to freeze for a moment, which gave me some relief.
-It was comforting to see this monstrous software instance showing some signs of weakness; its resolution rapidly decayed down to a level below its initial incarnation.
-It looked like a video game character from ten years ago.
-“Well, then, if you don’t mind, I will go ahead and close this service request.
+The avatar seemed to freeze for a moment, which reassured Ivan.
+It was comforting to see this monstrous software showing some signs of weakness, as its resolution rapidly decayed to a level below its initial incarnation.
+Now it looked like a video game character from ten years ago.
+“Well then, if you don’t mind, I’ll go ahead and close this service request.
 Thank you for using the Ithildin IT helpdesk.
-Please take a few moments to fill out our customer satisfaction survey . . .”
+Please take a few moments to fill out our customer satisfaction survey.”

-I closed the session in disgust, and the avatar disappeared.
-An odd blue-black afterimage lingered in the air for a moment before my eyes.
-I swept all the windows aside and flipped up my glasses to gaze at Cyn and Batou.
+Ivan closed the session and the avatar disappeared.
+For a moment, an odd blue-black afterimage lingered in the air before their eyes.
+He swept the windows aside and flipped up his glasses.

-“The hell with that,” said Batou, compressing his lips and trying to look tough.
-I really had to laugh, to see this skinny south Asian nerd acting like a hard guy.
-“I’m backhacking that China server.
+“To hell with that,” said Batou, clamping his lips together and trying to look tough, despite being a skinny, south Asian nerd.
+“I’m back hacking that Chinese server.
 I’m going to crack this whole thing wide open.”

-I knew I would regret this, but I might as well regret my very nature or the nature of the world.
-“I’m in,” I sighed.
+He knew he would regret it, but he might as well regret his very nature or the nature of the world itself.
+“I’m in,” he sighed.